-North Korea and South Korea are technically at war.
-Military exchanges are rare, but tensions are still high.
-They could increase with little warning.
-North Korea sometimes conducts missile tests or other provocations.
+- North Korea and South Korea are technically still at war, and tensions have increased in recent times.
+North Korea frequently conducts missile tests or other provocations, raising regional tensions.
 Monitor developments.

-The monsoon season is from late June to late August.
-Typhoons can occur between August and September.
-Flooding may disrupt essential services.
+- The rainy season is from late June to late August.
+Typhoons can happen in August and September.
+Excessive rain can cause flooding and landslides, damage housing and infrastructure, and may disrupt essential services.
 Know your hotel's evacuation plan.

 Full travel advice: Safety